 Moscow is not at its best in November, so our Moscow guide Vera packed a bag and escaped to Malta.

 To say that Malta has sophisticated cuisine, charming atmosphere and golden beaches means to say nothing.
-Here’s Vera’s story about her Malta experience.
+Here’s Vera’s story about Fun Facts about Malta!

 Traveling to Malta in Autumn

 I didn’t know much about this mysterious place before I finally decided to visit the Maltese islands a few weeks ago.
 I couldn`t even imagine how picturesque and marvelous this little sovereignty is, how many secrets it keeps.

 Despite the fact that the weather was not that pleasant during first two days, I still kept myself very busy visiting the archaeological museums and numerous fortresses, tasting the most delicious ice -cream in my life, seeing fantastic cathedrals and listening to their divine services and, finally, enjoying local melodious language.

 Later on the sun came out and the storm abated, so I decided to explore the Maltese shore with its caves and amazing beaches.
 How surprised was I when I found out that after the storm the water was still so warm to swim in!
 I rented a boat and went to great lagoons where I could see millions of colorful corals under blue and clear water.
 The very next day I could not stop looking around and noticing how many people were jogging along quay even at 6 am!

 Malta has special romantic atmosphere where you can feel relaxed and live every moment of your life!